 These VPN “Review” Websites are Actually Owned by VPNs

 Visiting vpnMentor’s homepage today, we find that the parent company’s three large VPN services all hold the top 3 spots in the rankings of the best VPNs for 2021.

 Wizcase.com: Similarly, we find the exact same top 3 rankings on Kape’s other website Wizcase.com.

 Note: As we showed here, both vpnMentor and Wizcase had NordVPN and Surfshark in their top rankings just a few months ago.
 However, since Kape purchased these websites, we see big rankings changes, with all of the top 3 recommendations given to Kape’s own VPN companies.
 However, ExpressVPN has held the top #1 spot, even before the recent acquisition was announced.
 You can see the exact changes (before and after the Webselenese acquisition) documented in this article.

 If the past is an indication of the future, Kape will continue to expand its holdings in the cybsersecurity and VPN industry, which only continues to grow.
 Perhaps in the not-so-distant future, this conglomerate of VPNs and VPN review websites will be spun off and potentially sold as its own company.

 In the meantime, there are now millions of VPN subscribers who fall under Kape’s ownership and control.
 Unfortunately, none of Kape’s VPNs that I have tested have been stand-out performers.
-The one exception would be ExpressVPN, but it too has fallen behind in the past year and dropped a few spots in our rankings, which will be updated soon to reflect these developments and the latest tests.
+The one exception would be ExpressVPN, but it too has fallen behind in the past year and dropped a few spots in our rankings, which are regularly updated to reflect industry news and our own test results.

 Hopefully, this trend in consolidation will slow down as it gives the end-user fewer choices with independently-owned VPN services.